therealzoxide/archdots/README.md

 hyprland  - hyprland
 foot - terminal (used to use kitty but got tired of all text being italic and couldn't figure out why it was like that)
 waybar - status bar, not absolutely mandatory
-rofi - app launcher and power menu
+bemenu - app launcher and power menu (dmenu alternative)
 thunar - file manager
 polkit-gnome - policy kit agent, needed for authentication
 xdg-desktop-portal-hyprland - the xdg desktop portal for hyprland, mandatory for basic functions such as screenshare and clipboard